trys/OpenMail-API/README.md

 * Export subscribers CSV from list
 * User defined list columns in addition to the default firstName and lastName
 * Public endpoint to add a subscriber to a list, e.g. for an API integration/signup form
-* Request payload validation, maybe with something like https://github.com/ctavan/express-validator
+* Request payload validation, maybe with something like this https://github.com/ctavan/express-validator